Jooliashi/unicafe-redux/README.md

 # unicafe redux

-This project is the Full Stack Open 2020 [part 6](https://fullstackopen.com/en/part6) uniafe exercise.
+This project is the Full Stack Open 2020 [part 6](https://fullstackopen.com/en/part6) unicafe exercise.

 And this project origin fork from https://github.com/fullstack-hy2020/unicafe-redux.